 To answer the question ‘what to do if you have an accident involving a learner driver?’, all you need to do is call Accident Claims UK.

-No Win No Fee Driving Lesson Injury and Accident Claims
+No Win No Fee Driving Lesson Accident And Injury Claims

 Accident Claims UK offers our No Win No Fee personal injury claims service as the best way to make driving lesson accident claims.
-We operate a legal team that covers the whole of the UK, connecting to clients over emails and telephone calls.
-If needed, we can even arrange for a home visit by one of our solicitors.
+We are one of the law firms that operate a legal team that covers the whole of the UK, connecting to clients over emails and telephone calls.
+If needed, we can even arrange for a home visit by one of our solicitors, authorised and regulated by the Solicitors Regulation Authority.

 Car Accident Claims – How To Claim Compensation? – if you have suffered from a car accident claim find out how you can claim compensation on a No Win No Fee basis.